Lady of the Pavements

 Lady of the Pavements (UK title: Lady of the Night) is a 1929 American sound part-talkie romantic drama film directed by D. W. Griffith and starring Lupe Vélez, William Boyd, and Jetta Goudal.
 The screenplay was written by Sam Taylor, with contributions from an uncredited Gerrit Lloyd.
 While the film has a few talking sequences, the majority of the film features a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.

 Plot

-Disgusted that his fiancée, Diane (Jetta Goudal) has been cheating on him, Karl (William Boyd) says he'd rather marry a "street walker" than her.
-To get back at him, Diane arranges for Nanoni ("Little One") (Lupe Vélez), a singer at a sleazy bar, to pretend to be a Spanish girl, from a convent, to fool him.
+Disgusted that his fiancée, Diane has been cheating on him, Karl, says he'd rather marry a "street walker" than her.
+To get back at him, Diane arranges for Nanoni ("Little One"), a singer at a sleazy bar, to pretend to be a Spanish girl, from a convent, to fool him.

 Music

 The film featured a theme song entitled "Where Is The Song Of Songs For Me?" which was composed by Irving Berlin.
 Lupe recorded this song on Victor 21932.